gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 ### The `//world/frame[@attached_to]` attribute

 The `//world/frame[@attached_to]` attribute specifies another frame to which this frame is attached.
-A `//world/frame` can be attached to an implicitl frame (defined by `//world` or `//world/model`) or to an explicitly frame defined by `//world/frame`.
+A `//world/frame` can be attached to an implicit frame (defined by `//world` or `//world/model`) or to an explicit frame defined by `//world/frame`.
 If the `//world/frame[@attached_to]` attribute is not specified or is left empty, the frame will be attached to the world frame.
 If the attribute is specified, it must refer to a sibling `//world/frame` or